 1. Avg.
 High Yield Price

 4. Graham Number

-MON is trading at a discount to 1.) and 3.) above.
-The stock is trading at a 17.2% discount to its calculated fair value of $84.37.
-MON earned a Star in this section since it is trading at a fair value.
+MON is trading at a discount to only 3.) above.
+The stock is trading at a 37.7% premium to its calculated fair value of $76.56.
+MON did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 1. Free Cash Flow Payout

 MON earned two Stars in this section for 2.) and 3.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 MON earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 Rolling 4-yr Div. > 15% means that dividends grew on average in excess of 15% for each consecutive 4 year period over the last 10 years (2003-2006, 2004-2007, 2005-2008, etc.) I consider this a key metric since dividends will double every 5 years if they grow by 15%.
 The company has paid a cash dividend to shareholders every year since 2001 and has increased its dividend payments for 11 consecutive years.